NumeroQuadro/notion-mini-app/README.md

 - Create new tasks in Notion databases
 - Set custom properties for tasks
+- Add detailed descriptions for tasks and notes
 - View and manage existing tasks
 - Seamless integration with Telegram
 - Support for multiple database types (tasks and notes)